 The importance of Guelta d’Archei

 Thousands of years ago, this was a verdant landscape full of life, but today it is one of the harshest environments in the world.
-Pools like this one provide support for the few remaining animals in the area.
+Pools like this one support the few remaining animals in the area.

-Animals at the oasis in the Sahara
+Animals at the Oasis in the Sahara